intjelic/python-sfml/doc/sphinx/source/introduction.rst

 Introduction
 ============
-This is an unofficial binding based on the first release candidate of SFML2.
+This is the unofficial binding based on the first release candidate of SFML2.

-This binding is **complete**, providing access to all of SFML's API's and featuers.
+This binding is **complete**, providing access to all of SFML's API's and features.
 The module is split into five distinct sub-modules:
 :py:mod:`.system`, :py:mod:`.window`, :py:mod:`.graphics`, :py:mod:`.audio`,
 and :py:mod:`.network`.